LucasWaelti/Cozmo/self_docking/README.md

 # Cozmo Self Docking on Charger
-This script allows Cozmo to autonomously find its charger, drive towards it and then maneuver to get onto it.
+This script allows Cozmo to autonomously find its charger, drive towards it and then maneuver to get onto it **without any further help or special marker**.
 Some custom approach method had to be implemented as the default approach functions provided by Anki do not offer a sufficient precision.

 ## Error Detection